-Emigration: What do I need to do if I want to leave Switzerland?
+Emigration: what steps should I take to leave Switzerland?

 - Think about your pension.
 When you emigrate, you’re no longer obligated to take out 1st and 2nd pillar insurance.
 In the EU/EFTA, you pay into the local system (with some exceptions) and later receive a partial pension.
 Voluntary AHV insuranceExternal link is possible outside the EU/EFTA.

-- Decide what you want to do with your pension pot.
+- Determine how to manage your pension fund.
 If in doubt, seek advice.
 The Soliswiss Cooperative can support Swiss nationals living abroad with various enquiriesExternal link.
 You can find more information on retiring abroadExternal link here.

 - Are you a pensioner?
 Report your emigration to your AHV compensation fund.
 From now on, the Swiss Compensation Office in GenevaExternal link will be responsible for you.

-- Without permanent residence in Switzerland, your third-party liability insurance will no longer be valid.
+- Third-party liability insurance is invalid without Swiss permanent residence.
 Look into equivalent cover in your new home country.

 - Settle your tax obligations in Switzerland and inform yourself about the tax situation in your future home country.